Bottle cap

-A bottle cap or bottle top is a closure for the top opening of a bottle.
+A bottle cap or bottle top is a common closure for the top opening of a bottle.
 A cap is sometimes colorfully decorated with the logo of the brand of contents.
+Metal caps with plastic backing are used for glass bottles, sometimes wrapped in decorative foil.
+Metal caps are usually either steel or aluminum, and of the crown cork type.
+Flip-top caps (like flapper closures) preceded such caps.

-Plastic caps are used for plastic bottles, while metal with plastic backing is used for glass; plastic caps are commonly made from polyethylene or polypropylene, while metal caps are usually either steel or aluminum.
-Plastic caps may have a pour spout.
-Flip-Top caps like Flapper closures provide controlled dispensing of dry products.
-Caps for plastic bottles are often made of a different type of plastic from the bottle.
+Plastic caps are used for plastic bottles, functioning as screw caps, or plastic caps may have a pour spout rather than being detachable.
+Plastic caps are commonly made from polyethylene or polypropylene, and caps for plastic bottles are often made of a different type of plastic from the bottle.

-A cork is another type of closure for the top of a bottle.
+A cork stopper is another type of closure for the top of a bottle.

 Types

 Caps were originally designed to be pressed over and around the top of a glass bottle to grab a small flange on the bottleneck.

 Crown cork

 The crown cork was patented by William Painter on February 2, 1892 (U.S. Patent 468,258).
-It had 24 teeth and a cork seal with a paper backing to prevent contact between the contents and the metal cap.
+It had 24 teeth and a cork seal with a paper backing to prevent contact between the contents and the cork.
 The current version has 21 teeth.
 To open these bottles, a bottle opener is generally used.

 The height of the crown cap was reduced and specified in the German standard DIN 6099 in the 1960s.
 This also defined the "twist-off" crown cap, now used in the United States, Canada, and Australia.
 This cap is pressed around screw threads instead of a flange and can be removed by twisting the cap by hand, eliminating the need for an opener.